-3. 3,500 gallons of 32% liquid calcium chloride are stockpiled in a weather-protected fiberglass storage tank at the Highway Garage.
-This material is utilized in connection with rock salt to speed the thawing process and depress the thaw point.

-4. Salt brine may be utilized under certain conditions.
-It was created on site through a system constructed by Town employees.
-The salt brine is used sparingly to pre-wet roads prior to a storm when temperatures are 32° or slightly lower and to routinely pre-wet salt distributed off the plow-truck spinner.
-Salt brine is only effective within a narrow range of temperatures and weather conditions, and therefore, the Town only has a stockpile of 500 to 600 gallons available for use during a given storm.

-5. Other alternative chemical/organic products will be purchased and stored this year for use during low temperature situations.
+- 3. 3,500 gallons of 32% liquid calcium chloride are stockpiled in a weather-protected fiberglass storage tank at the Highway Garage.
+This material is utilized in connection with rock salt to speed the thawing process and depress the thaw point. - 4.
+Salt brine may be utilized under certain conditions.
+The salt brine is used sparingly to prewet roads prior to a storm when temperatures are 32° or slightly lower and to routinely prewet salt distributed off the plow-truck spinner.
+Salt brine is only effective within a narrow range of temperatures and weather conditions, and therefore, the Town only has a stockpile of 500 to 600 gallons available for use during a given storm. - 5.
+Other alternative chemical/organic products will be purchased and stored this year for use during low temperature situations.
 One product used in 2017-2018 was Ice-be-Gone (Magic Salt).
 It will be sprayed onto a portion of the stored salt and will be used at temperatures around 15 degrees or lower.